Top 5 Trustworthy (And Free) SEO Resources

 The good news is, I trust these, so you can too:

-SEOmoz.
-There’s pro accounts but http://www.seomoz.org/resources will give you tons of free information.
-Have a click about, read, watch their White Board Fridays and Mozinars,you’ll be in good hands.
+There’s pro accounts but https://moz.com/free-seo-tools will give you tons of free information.
+Have a click about and DEFINITELY watch their Whiteboard Fridays videos.
 You can even ask questions of the community if you become an active Mozzer yourself and see which answers to your questions are from the most trusted, experienced individuals.

-Search Engine Land.
-No better or worse than SEOmoz, but a different kind of resource.
-You can get help with your SEO issues here, but there’s also loads of news, up to date insight and interviews and comments from the main players at Google, Bing, et al. The guys behind Search Engine Land have been covering online marketing trends and challenges for 11 years.
+No better or worse than Moz but a different kind of resource.
+You can get help with your SEO issues here, but there’s also loads of news, up-to-date insight and interviews and comments from the main players at Google, Bing, et al. The guys behind Search Engine Land have been covering online marketing trends and challenges for 11 years.
 I've probably visited their site at least 3 times a week for the last decade.

-Hubspot Blog – A resource I don’t use that often (I’m kind of wedded to the three above), but the rest of the team (who are less geeky than me) swear by.
-I get lots of articles forwarded to me by the Monkeys and they are normally chock full of practical, implementable ideas for your own website.
+I get loads of HubSpot articles forwarded to me by the Monkeys and they are normally chock full of practical, implementable ideas for your own website.
+Check it out.

-Twitter – Follow people who know what they’re talking about and you’ll get more SEO ideas than you can poke a stick at.
-Here, I’ve made you a list: https://twitter.com/MrJonPayne/online-marketing It’ll be dead busy in there, but check it out every so often and you’ll find a gem or two of an idea that will work for your business.
+Follow people who know what they’re talking about and you’ll get more SEO ideas than you can shake a stick at.
+Here, I’ve made you a list of people to follow: https://twitter.com/MrJonPayne/online-marketing It’ll be dead busy in there, but check it out every so often and you’ll find a gem or two of an idea that will work for your business.

 Nothing beats common sense, so make sure you test each piece of advice against your own internal bullshitometer first.
 If it feels like the only reason you're trying something is to 'game the system' and there's no benefit for human visitors to your site, avoid it.